commercelayer/commercelayer-docs-api/resources/parcels/create_parcel.md

 ---
-description: How to create A parcel via API
+description: How to create a parcel via API
 ---

-# Create A parcel
+# Create a parcel

 To create a new parcel, send a `POST` request to the `/api/parcels` endpoint, passing the resource arguments in the request body.